matt-eric/this-seems-way-out-there-react-side/README.md

 `REACT_APP_DEVELOPMENT_SERVER_URL=http://localhost:8000/graphql`

 *NOTE: Auth implementation is currently in progress.
-Additional authentication-related ENV variables will be added here once the feature is fully-functional.*
+Additional authentication-related ENV variables will be added here when the feature becomes fully-functional.*

 ### 2. Scripts